DavidJVitale/davidjvitale.com/_posts/day-hikes/2020-03-22-arrowhead-pinacles.md

 {% include travel-img.html src="/assets/personal/day-hikes/arrowhead-pinacles/nali.jpg" %}

 I have always loved hiking and camping since I joined the Boy Scouts in my childhood.
 Being outdoors has always helped me calm down and "see the big picture".
 Today, during the first major hike of the 2020 season, I am reminded of the outdoor's healing power.
-Hanging out outside with Nali and my great friends Matt and Zack has me feeling reguvenated and ready to take on another week.
+Hanging out outside with Nali and my great friends Matt and Zack has me feeling rejuvenated and ready to take on another week.
 Thanks, guys.
 And thanks, Mother Nature.

 {% include travel-img.html src="/assets/personal/day-hikes/arrowhead-pinacles/matt.jpg" %}